 Around 1 in 5 teens will experience a serious mental disorder in their life.
 Some common mental disorders are depression, anxiety, ADHD, bipolar, eating disorders, and PTSD.
 If your child is experiencing mental health struggles, and counseling has not helped, they may be a good fit for Caribbean Mountain Academy.

-Crosswinds counseling has pointed out that “victims of abuse often have low self-esteem and self-worth, making them more susceptible to troubled behavior in their teen and adult years.”
+Crosswinds counseling has pointed out that “victims of abuse often have low self-esteem and self-worth, making them more susceptible to troubling behavior in their teen and adult years.”
 These students can find healing from a broken past.
 Unfortunately, it is common that children in adoptions and in the foster system have experienced trauma from their previous homes.
 They may be a good fit for the Christian boarding school as well.

 Truancy from School:

 If your child has been skipping school and has done poorly in classes no matter how many different interventions you’ve tried, Caribbean Mountain Academy can help them recover school credits.
-There are less negative distractions here.
+There are fewer negative distractions here.
 Students will be unplugged from technology, and their school computers block all web pages except for school work.
 Students are often able to get caught up and can even get ahead in their studies.

 Many of our students have been adopted into amazing families yet have struggled to make a healthy transition.
 Past trauma can results in detachment issues and self-destructive behavior, leaving parents of the adopted teenager feeling helpless.
 Caribbean Mountain Academy specializes in adoption counseling and will work with the whole family to begin re-establishing a healthy family unit.